osixia/container-baseimage/README.md

 ##### Extra environment variables

-the tool add 3 variables to the container environment:
+*run tool* add 3 variables to the container environment:
 - **CONTAINER_STATE_DIR**: /container/run/state
 - **CONTAINER_SERVICE_DIR**: the container service directory.
 By default: /container/service but if the container is started with --copy-service option: /container/run/service
 - **CONTAINER_LOG_LEVEL**: log level set by --loglevel option defaults to: 3 (info)

-This variables are usually helpful in startup and process files.

 #### log-helper
 This tool is a simple utility based on the CONTAINER_LOG_LEVEL variable to print leveled log messages.